 The nature of our mission requires us to consider where the need for certain teachers is greatest.
 By placing corps members where they are most needed, we maximize our impact on student outcomes.
 Still, once we know where you qualify to teach and where the need for you is greatest, we do everything we can to assign you to your most highly preferred region when finalizing our teaching placements.

 You provide your preferences when you are invited to a final interview and rank the regions, subjects, and grade levels you would like to teach.

 The different states and school districts with which we partner have varying certifications requirements for the teachers they hire.
 These requirements can include minimum GPA, majors, or coursework prerequisites.
 Your qualifications and coursework are an important factor in your assignment, because we can only assign you to regions, subjects, and grade levels where you meet the local requirements to be legally certified to teach.

 These requirements are quite complex and change often, so we do not have a comprehensive requirement list available for applicants.
-You can visit our regional pages to learn about baseline requirements for teacher certification in a particular region.
+For more on the factors that go into Teach For America’s placement process, you can visit our regional pages to learn about baseline requirements for teacher certification in a particular region.

 Your Summer Schedule

 All of our regions have required summer training, but the training schedules vary by region.
 All incoming corps members are required to attend the entirety of their region's summer training.
 If you have an irresolvable conflict with a region's summer training, you cannot be placed in that region.